Israel–New Zealand relations: 21st century

-2004 Passport scandal
+2004 passport scandal

 On 15 July 2004, New Zealand imposed diplomatic sanctions against Israel, and in July 2005 suspended high-level contacts between the two countries, after two Israeli citizens, Uriel Kelman and Eli Cara, were accused of passport fraud in Auckland.
 They denied belonging to the Mossad, but received a six-month sentence for trying to enter the country illegally and working with organised criminal gangs.
 Prime Minister Helen Clark cancelled a planned visit to New Zealand by Israeli President Moshe Katzav, delayed approval for a new Israeli ambassador to New Zealand, and called the case "far more than simple criminal behaviour by two individuals" which "seriously strained our relationship."

 Jewish graves in Wellington were vandalised with Swastikas and Nazi slogans carved into and around 16 Jewish graves.
 David Zwartz, a leader in the Jewish community in New Zealand who was appointed as the Honorary Consul from Israel to New Zealand in 2003, said:"...there is a direct connection between the very strong expressions against Israel and people here feeling they can take it out on Jews.
 It seems to me Israel-bashing one day, Jew-bashing the next day."

 The Israeli Deputy Chief of Staff, Gabi Ashkenazi, was denied permission to visit New Zealand to speak at a private fund-raising event in March 2005 because of the freeze on visits from Israeli officials.

 On June 26, 2005 Foreign Minister Shalom sent a letter of apology to the New Zealand government, and said that Israel would take steps to prevent a recurrence of similar incidents.

 Diplomatic relations were reinstated on August 30, 2005.
 Naftali Tamir presented his credentials to Governor-General Dame Silvia Cartwright before a guard of honour.
-The Foreign Minister's deputy director for Asia and the Pacific, Amos Nadav, said, "We are happy the crisis is behind us and look ahead to the future."
+Amos Nadav, the Israeli Foreign Minister's deputy director for Asia and the Pacific said "We are happy the crisis is behind us and look ahead to the future."